hieuwu/simple-note-application/README.md

 - Context menu

 # How to build:
-Clone this repository into your local and open with Android Studio.
+Clone this repository into your local and open with Android Studio

+#EXAMPLE
+dfhgsdgfhdfghsdf.